 The remainder of Day 1 was dedicated to creating a proof-of-concept: Could a simple ‘Go’ application switch between multiple identities on-demand when running in an Azure Kubernetes cluster?

-This leveraged work that had already been done in Kore Operate which enables Azure Managed Pod Identity.
+This leveraged work that had already been done in Wayfinder which enables Azure Managed Pod Identity.
 By the end of the day, we’d tested and proved that our concept could indeed work.

 DAY 2: BRINGING IT TO LIFE